cvdennis/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It gives meaning to the web pages we create

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+block: width and height can be given, takes up 100% of the screen, pushes new elements to a new line
+inline: no width/height, displays without breaking the line

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis

 5. Explain why git is valuable to a team of developers.

+it's an open source distributed version control system. basically a team of developers needs to make constant changes to code, git keeps all the revisions straight, stores modifications and allows for easy collaboration between everyone.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.